George Risk Industries: The Perfect Value Trap

 Conclusion

 Whenever coming across an exceedingly cheap company, one must always take caution and exercise extreme diligence to uncover whether a company is persistently cheap for any particular reasons.
-For George Risk, the discount to their ''realisable'' value is warranted given the poor capital allocation of management, and consequently the sub-par returns that the investment portfolio generates.
+For George Risk, the discount to its ''realisable'' value is warranted given the poor capital allocation of management, and consequently the sub-par returns that the investment portfolio generates.

 Some readers might disagree given the statistical cheapness of George Risk's stock.
 Even more would suggest that despite this obstacle, it makes for a good addition in a diversified portfolio of cheap stocks.
 However, consider the following argument: In essence, for every $1 that shareholders invest in George Risk's common stock, they effectively buying $0.22 of the core business, with the remaining $0.78 assigned to the investment portfolio.
 Since the portfolio earns returns below what decent value investors (and passive strategies) can achieve, investing in George Risk's creates a drag on total returns for a value investor's portfolio.